We dispell some common myths about foster care.

-Ask yourself how many parents you know who work, and there are many that work full time too (Carers may be requested to have time off work to integrate the child into your home and affording the child and yourself the opportunity to start the process of attachment, the foundation of a successful placement.)
+Ask yourself how many parents you know who work, and there are many that work full time too (Carers may be requested to have some time off work to integrate the child into your home, affording the child and yourself the opportunity to start the process of attachment, the foundation of a successful placement.)

 Foster carers are super human!